massdriver-cloud/application-examples/k8s/rails-spree/README.md

 ## Notes

 * `image` is included in the `massdriver.yaml` for convenience.
 We recommend hard coding this in `values.yaml` if your container image doesn't change from deployment to deployment.
-* Rails migrations are implemented as helm hooks and run on each apply.
-Since the old and new version of your application is running, backwards compatible migrations are recommended
+* Rails migrations are implemented as kubernetes jobs using the _Helm Release_ as a suffix and run on each apply.
+Since the old and new version of your application is running, backwards compatible migrations are recommendedl